emilgoh/mlp-xor/README.md

-# mlp-xor
-Hardware Implementation of Multi-Layer Perceptron with XOR Logic
+# Hardware Implementation of Multi-Layer Perceptron with XOR Logic